Valve/stagger/README.md

 => # [[1, 2014-6-27 14:00:00], [2, 2014-6-27 17:20:00], [3, 2014-6-27 20:40:00]]
 ```

-First item is scheduled as soon as possible, while the rest is
+First item is scheduled as soon as possible (after an optional delay), while the rest is
 distributed evenly across business days.

 ## Rails integration